SanjayKannan24/ChurnAnalysis-EDA/README.md

 - **Predictive Modeling:** While primarily an EDA project, "Customer Churn Analysis" can serve as a foundation for predictive modeling.
 It can help you set the stage for developing machine learning models to predict customer churn based on historical data.

 - **Insights and Recommendations:** Ultimately, the project is designed to provide valuable insights into your customer churn data.
 You can uncover patterns, correlations, and potential factors contributing to churn.
 These insights can lead to data-driven recommendations and strategies for reducing churn rates and improving customer retention.

-By leveraging these features, "Customer Churn Analysis" empowers businesses to explore their customer data, identify actionable insights, and make data-informed decisions to enhance customer retention strategies.
 ----------------------------------------------------------------------------------------------------------------------

 # Contact